 d) The material was developed with extraordinary or substantially more use of College resources than would normally be provided for the creator's employment duties.
 This might occur as disproportionate use of staff time, networks, equipment, or direct funding.

 College personnel are not obligated to disclose the creation of copyrightable material, even when the product might have commercial value, unless the material was developed under one of the qualifying conditions listed in the above section, in which case, the creator is responsible for timely disclosure to the Office of Research and Innovation.

 3.1 If College personnel decide to pursue commercialization of their invention, they must contact the Office of Research & Innovation to initiate this process.

 3.2 College personnel who wish to pursue the commercialization of their independently developed and owned IP through the College may offer such IP to the College by disclosing the IP to the Office of Research & Innovation.

 4. IP Developed in Joint Initiatives with Outside Parties

 Where the College enters into an agreement with an outside party (person(s), institution(s), or business(s)) that may result in the generation of IP, the College will ensure that a written agreement sets out respective rights to the IP in the work and any terms relating to the sharing of risk and revenue from the exploitation of the work.

 5. IP Developed Under Sponsored Research Agreements

-For the purposes of this policy, work completed by College personnel in experiential education programs will be considered by the College to be bound by copyright laws and policies as they relate to the organization in which the experiential learning takes place.
+For the purposes of this policy, work completed by College personnel in experiential learning will be considered by the College to be bound by copyright laws and policies as they apply to the organization in which the experiential learning takes place.